-Dr. Kate Storey is an Associate Professor in the School of Public Health at the University of Alberta and Distinguished Researcher, Stollery Children’s Hospital Foundation.
-She is also a CIHR New Investigator.
+Dr. Kate Storey is an Associate Professor in the School of Public Health at the University of Alberta, CIHR/PHAC Applied Public Health Chair, and Distinguished Researcher, Stollery Children’s Hospital Foundation.
 Kate is a Centre for Healthy Communities Scientist and Lead for ‘Healthy Schools.’
 An established leader in creating healthy communities, she has been awarded over $9M (PI/Co-PI) in grants and contracts.
 She has implemented, evaluated, and scaled healthy living programs in communities with thousands of children and has established partnerships across sectors and levels to facilitate sustainability.

 Dr. Storey built on her experience in community-based participatory research, school health, qualitative methods, and implementation science to develop a novel research program SIRCLE: Settings-based Intervention Research through Changes in Lifestyles & Environments.
 SIRCLE focuses on school- and community-based strategies to promote wellbeing, prevent chronic diseases, and reduce health inequities.
 Dr. Storey’s work aims to create a culture of wellness for kids, their families, and their communities by making the ‘healthy choice the easy choice’ where we live, work, learn, and play.
 She works to create systems-level change through programs that foster resilience and empowerment.
 As an applied scientist, partnerships are vital and an essential component of Dr. Storey’s work.
 As such, she collaborates with researchers, policymakers, and practitioners in both health and education.